catalyst-cooperative/pudl/docs/dev/dev_setup.rst

 .. _Legacy PUDL Setup:

-PUDL Workspace Setup (old setup method)
+PUDL Workspace Setup (legacy method)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In previous versions of PUDL, the ``pudl_setup`` script created workspace directories.
 PUDL is moving towards using the ``PUDL_OUTPUT`` and ``PUDL_CACHE`` environment